AI Video Output FPS Doesn't Match What You Requested

 Step 5: For true slow-motion, generate high-rate then ramp in post

-If you want slow-motion, you need real high-FPS source.
-Generate at 48 or 60fps if the model supports it natively (verify per Step 1).
+If you want slow-motion, you need a real high-FPS source.
+Generate at 48 or 60fps if the model supports it natively (verify per Step 1; as of June 2026, Kling 3.0 is the mainstream model that delivers native 60fps).
 Then drop the clip on a 24fps timeline and reinterpret.
-Don’t ask the model for “slow motion” — that produces a fake slowdown baked into a normal-rate file.
+Don’t ask the model for “slow motion” in the prompt, because that produces a fake slowdown baked into a normal-rate file.

 Step 6: Verify after every encode stage